tony19/logback-android/README.md

 -keepattributes *Annotation*
 ```

-If you don't use the mailing features of Logback, you might encounter error while exporting your app with ProGuard.
-You can add this last rule:
+If you don't use the mailing features of `logback`, you might encounter an error while exporting your app with ProGuard.
+To resolve this, add the following rule:

 ```
 -dontwarn ch.qos.logback.core.net.*